 Another aspect of his practice considers the carefully constructed neutrality of museum displays as a primary site of encountering artworks.
 Along with the reproduction and circulation of artworks in catalogues and art history texts, these displays work to historicize them in their original context, often inculcating a sense of cultural nostalgia along the way.
 Through photography, collage and installation, Aram teases out the temporal and cultural distance that results in artworks becoming contextualized, and reproduced as artifacts.

-Kamrooz Aram (born in 1978, Shiraz, Iran) received his MFA from Columbia University in 2003.
+Kamrooz Aram (born in 1978, Shiraz, Iran) received his BFA from Maryland Institute College of Art in 2001 and MFA from Columbia University in 2003.

 Select group exhibitions include: Le Musée Imaginaire, Pavillion Trab, Jaou Tunis, Tunisia (2018); Opening Remarks, Athr Gallery, Jeddah, KSA (2018); Other Hours, 601Artspace, New York, NY (2017); Lack of Location is My Location, Koenig & Clinton, Brooklyn, NY (2017); The Intimate Enemy, Pelagica, Milan, Italy (2017);The Arch of my Eyes Orbit, Brooklyn Academy of Music, Brooklyn, NY, USA (2016); The Worlds Turned Upside Down, BPS22, Brussels, Belgium (2015); Russian Doll, M+B, Los Angeles, USA (2015); Geometries of Difference: New Approaches to Ornament and Abstraction, The Samuel Dorsky Museum of Art at the State University of New York at New Paltz, New York, USA (2015); Beauty Reigns: A Baroque Sensibility in Recent Painting, Akron Art Museum, Akron, USA (2015) and McNay Art Museum, San Antonio, USA (2014); Kamrooz Aram/Julie Weitz, The Suburban, Chicago, USA (2013); Brute Ornament: Kamrooz Aram and Seher Shah, curated by Murtaza Vali, Green Art Gallery, Dubai, UAE (2012); The Elephant in The Dark, The Devi Art Foundation, Delhi, India (2012); roundabout, City Gallery Wellington, New Zealand (2010); the Busan Biennale,Yeonje-gu, Busan, South Korea (2006); P.S.1/MoMA’s Greater New York, New York, USA (2005); and the Prague Biennale I, Prague, Czech Republic (2003).